Narrator: Laurence Lerner

 It was on the Madison campus that I met people like Jeff Greenfield (b.
 1943), who later wrote Robert Kennedy’s (1925-1968) speeches and had a career as a political commentator.
 He was not part of the Mifflin Street crowd.
 He was part of the Langdon Street crowd.
 He was very upscale in the way he thought and dressed but was very politically motivated.

 Now, okay, you asked me to talk about something else and I lost track of it.

 Doney: No, this is just sort of open-ended on the 60s, before we move to your post-UW-Madison career.

-Lerner: In the 60s, politics was totally in the air.
-You just talked about it all the time.
-And you didn’t necessarily agree with people, but you weren’t in an elite, little collegiate community that wasn’t aware of the world at large.
+Lerner: In the 60s, politics was always in the air.
+One just talked about politics all the time.
+While you didn’t necessarily agree with people, you weren’t in an elite, little collegiate community that was geographically or intellectually isolated and unaware of the world at large.
 That’s all I can say about it.
-I know from other people, from friends who were in other graduate programs, that this was not the case at other schools at all.
-You also learned to tolerate other people.
+I know from other people, from friends who were in other graduate programs, that this was not the case at other schools.
+In Madison you learned to tolerate other people.
 Politics was not necessarily as it is today, a dividing, divisive factor in the nation.
-Politics then was something to discuss, consider, and then work things out.
+Politics in the 60s was something to discuss, consider, and then work things out.
 It was not confrontational; it was thoughtful.
 You had contrary points of view, but that was okay.
 And it’s very different than now —

 Lerner: — in this country.
 In Madison in the 1960s, individuals’ politics were all over the place.
-If you discussed politics in Madison, you presented a point of view and you didn’t have to hammer things out.
+If you discussed politics in Madison, you presented a point of view and you didn’t have to hammer it home.